LLNL/UnifyFS/docs/assumptions.rst

     - Compute nodes must be equipped with local storage device(s) that UnifyFS can use for storing file data, e.g., SSD or RAM.

-    - The system must support the ability for UnifyFS user-level daemon processes to run concurrently with user application processes on compute nodes.
+    - The system must support the ability for UnifyFS user-level server processes to run concurrently with user application processes on compute nodes.

 ---------------------------